AnnieCannons/countries-app-instructions/version-2/README.md

 ### 🎯 Milestone: View Count data
 1. Pseudo-code what you will need to do to store and retrieve the View Count data.
-2. When the user views a country's CountryDetail page, that country's view count should go up by 1.
-Also, the user should see how many times the country has been viewed.
+2. When the user views a country's CountryDetail page, that country's view count should go up by 1, and that view count should be rendered on the page.
 3. Update your main.jsx file by removing the StrictMode component that's wrapping your app.
 It was included by default in Vite’s setup to help catch bugs, but it causes React to render components twice in development.
 This makes your view count go up by 2 instead of 1.
 To fix this, simply remove StrictMode from `main.jsx` so your view count behaves correctly.
 4. Don’t forget to comment your logic as you go!
 5. Push your code to Github!